Pokémon (TV series): Characters

 Bonnie is Clemont's younger sister.
 Bonnie, due to her youth, cannot have a Pokémon yet, and thus has Clemont catch a Dedenne for her, which acts as her partner throughout the series.
 She later befriended one of Zygarde's cores, which she affectionately nicknamed "Squishy" and developed a close friendship with.
-A running gag involves her attempt to get other women to date her older brother, though Clemont often drags Bonnie away before it gets anywhere serious.
+A running gag involves her attempt to get other women to marry her brother, though Clemont often drags Bonnie away before it gets anywhere.